numberscope/frontscope/doc/code-tests.md

 `npm run test:unit`.
 To run all end-to-end (Playwright) tests, use `npm run test:e2e`.

+A couple of additional points about the end-to-end tests:

-Note that the end-to-end tests do result in accessing a considerable amount of (sequence) data over the internet.
+-   They result in accessing a considerable amount of (sequence) data over the internet.
 Therefore, if you run them when your internet connection is poor or inactive, some of the tests will fail.

+-   By default, they mostly run in a [Docker](https://www.docker.com/) container, which we have found maximizes the reproducibility of the tests.
+    You can also run them directly in your ambient system with `npm run e2e:test:local` or `npm run e2e:test:ui` for the graphical front end, but note that some tests, especially image comparison tests, may fail when in fact they would succeed when run in the standard way.

 #### Customizing vitest runs